 Thyristor

 A switching semiconductor device with three or more PN junctions.
-The most common type is a four-layer device consisting of alternating P-type and N-type materials, and it has three electrodes: anode (A), cathode (K), and gate (G).
-The on/off control between the anode and cathode can be achieved by the presence or absence of a small gate current.
-In addition, switching operation is possible by utilizing the characteristic that the device turns off when the current flowing to the anode falls below a certain value.
-Because it has a wide range of peak reverse current and average forward current, it can be used for high-voltage and high-current applications compared to the transistor, which is also a PN junction device.
-Applications include contactless switches and rectifying devices, as well as motor control, light dimming control, and temperature control of electric kotatsu and electric furnaces.
+The most common type consists of four alternating P-type and N-type layers and has three electrodes: anode (A), cathode (K), and gate (G).
+The on/off state between the anode and cathode can be controlled by the presence or absence of a small gate current.
+It can also perform switching operation by utilizing the characteristic that it turns off when the current flowing to the anode falls below a certain value.
+Because it has a wide range of peak reverse current and average forward current, it can be used for high-voltage and high-current applications compared to transistors of the same PN junction type.
+Applications include non-contact switches and rectifier devices, as well as motor control, lighting brightness control, and temperature control of electric kotatsu and electric furnaces.
 Triacs (bidirectional three-terminal thyristors) and GTOs are also types of thyristors.